krzwier/krzwier/README.md

 ### I'm a full-stack developer.

-- 👩‍🏫 → 👩‍💻 I'm a former philosophy professor who has pivoted my career to tech
+- 👩‍🏫 → 👩‍💻 I'm a former philosophy professor who pivoted my career to tech (I know, I'm weird)

-- 📚 I’ve recently been learning front-end languages (HTML5, CSS, JavaScript) and frameworks like Bootstrap and React

-- 🌱 I have experience in a few back-end languages: Java, SQL, and Python (the last is currently on my docket to learn better)

-- ❌ → ✅ - I practice TDD and ensemble programming regularly with [Ladies of Code](https://github.com/LadiesOfCodeGroupSessions)
+- 💼 I work as a software consultant at [Source Allies, Inc](https://www.sourceallies.com/).
+Check us out—we're awesome!

 - 🐓 + 🐕 I own chickens and a dog (and no, they don't get along with each other very well...😳)